wilaak/radix-router/README.md

 ## Performance

+This router is about as fast as you can make in pure PHP supporting dynamic segments (prove me wrong!).
+Routers like [FastRoute](https://github.com/nikic/FastRoute) leverage PHP's built-in regular expression engine, which is implemented in the C programming language.

-You can expect performance similar to [FastRoute](https://github.com/nikic/FastRoute).
+You can expect performance similar to FastRoute.
 However FastRoute is much more featured, supporting regex matching, inline parameters, wildcard fallbacks and more.
 If there was a router that I would choose it would probably be FastRoute.

-This router is about as fast as you can make in pure PHP supporting dynamic segments (prove me wrong!).
-Routers like FastRoute leverage PHP's built-in regular expression engine, which is implemented in the C programming language.

 ### Benchmark